2008–09 CONCACAF Champions League group stage

-The 2008–09 CONCACAF Champions League Group Stage took place between 16 September 2008 and 26 November 2008.
+The 2008–09 CONCACAF Champions League group stage took place between 16 September 2008 and 26 November 2008.
+It consisted of 16 clubs arranged into four groups of four with the top-two in each group advancing to the knockout stage.

 Tie-breaking criteria

 If two teams are tied on points, the following tie-breaking criteria shall be applied, in order, to determine the ranking of teams: